mikw99/node-emberplus-custom/README.md

 # node-emberplus-custom
-This is based on a specific version of https://github.com/dufourgilles/node-emberplus but features some changes specifically for nodered-osc-to-emberplus
+This is based on a specific version of https://github.com/dufourgilles/node-emberplus but features some changes specifically for https://github.com/mikw99/nodered-osc-to-emberplus.

+The usage of this library is strictly intended as a dependency for https://github.com/mikw99/nodered-osc-to-emberplus.